 For fans like Joss and Myles, 20, this week has a special resonance.

 It marks 10 years since BTS was first unveiled as a band, and started their ascent to become a truly international phenomenon, racking up more than 20 Guinness World Records, netting several global awards, championing Asian representation in the global music industry and paving the way for other K-pop acts to follow in their footsteps.
+When the band released their debut music video "No More Dream" in June 2013, they were underdogs from a struggling music label in a competitive K-pop industry dominated by much larger labels.

 The group, comprised of Kim Tae-hyung (better known as V), Jung Ho-seok (J-Hope), Kim Nam-joon (RM), Kim Seok-jin (Jin), Park Ji-min (Jimin), Jeon Jung-kook (Jungkook), and Min Yoon-gi (Suga), initially presented themselves as rebellious "bad boys," sporting gold chains and heavy black eyeliner.

 Multiple K-pop artists had tried to break into international markets before; a year earlier, Psy's hit "Gangnam Style" became the first to hit one billion views on YouTube.
+But it was BTS who truly broke into the global mainstream -- and stayed there.

 Over the years, their style evolved from angsty hip hop beats, exploring a host of other music genres as their lyrics shifted from youth rebellion towards introspection and self-love -- which many BTS fans -- known as the "ARMY" (Adorable Representative MC for Youth) -- say is what resonates with them the most.